-*Individuals who have not received a baccalaureate (bachelor's) degree may want to consider applying to the undergraduate-to-graduate dual degree program in Biology and Physician Assistant (B.S. + M.S.P.A.).
+*Individuals who have not received a baccalaureate (bachelor's) degree may wish to consider applying to the undergraduate-to-graduate dual degree program in Biology and Physician Assistant (B.S. + M.S.P.A.).
 Please consult the Undergraduate Catalogue for more information about this program, which originates in the Department of Biological Sciences.
 Applicants with a cumulative or prerequisite GPA of less than 3.2 will not be considered for admission.